ethanweber/ros-multimaster-app/README.md

 ### Dependencies

-You first need to install the following npm packages (using `npm install {packages}`):
+You first need to install the required npm packages using `npm install` within the main directory.

-- express
-- debug
--
+This also requires that you have node installed first.

 ### ROS Topic Mapper